orionjs/orioncms-documentation/docs/attributes/relationships.md

 ## Has Many

-The "has one" attribute is a **Array** that contains the selected ids of the selected items.
+The "has many" attribute is a **Array** that contains the selected ids of the selected items.

 ```
 orion.attribute('hasMany', schema, options)